Volvo 300 Series: Model chronology

 The third digit designating the number of doors was dropped from model designations starting with the 1983 model year.
 The rear seat also gained a little more space thanks to a shallower seat pad and a flatter plate beneath it.
-The more powerful 360 arrived that year with two 2.0 L engine choices, Volvo's 95 PS B19A (360 GLS) and the fuel injected 115 PS B19E.
+The more powerful 360 arrived that year with two 2.0 L engine choices, Volvo's 95 PS B19A (360 GLS) and the fuel-injected 115 PS B19E.
 The B19A was also available in the 340 DL.
-The more powerful 360 GLT was only available with a five-speed manual and the engine came equipped with a breakerless ignition system and velour interior, amongst other comfort details.
-The 360 GLT can be recognized by its front spoiler with integrated extra lights, a rear spoiler, and by being 1.5 cm lower.
-The 360s were four-cylinders and not sixes as implied by the name; the "360" name was used to "give the new model a stronger profile in the Volvo range."
+The more powerful 360 GLT was only available with a five-speed manual transmission and the engine was equipped with a breakerless ignition system.
+The interior featured velour upholstery and other enhancements as well as a front spoiler with integrated extra lights and a rear spoiler.
+This model was also 1.5 cm lower.
+The "360" name was used to "give the new model a stronger profile in the Volvo range."
 This 2.0 L 360 model was available in five-door and three-door hatchback form, with four-door "notchback" saloon models added in 1984.
-Trim levels were GL, GLE, or GLT, depending on output and specifications.
+Trim levels were GL, GLE, or GLT, depending on engine output and standard equipment.

-In 1985, the 300 Series received a significant facelift.
-Other changes were (optionally body-coloured) wrap-around bumpers with integrated turn signal lights.
+In 1985, the 300 Series received another facelift.
+Changes included wraparound bumpers (optionally body-coloured) with integrated turn-signal lights.
 The taillights were also redesigned.
 Instrumentation changed from Smiths units to VDO.
 The older Volvo "redblock" engines in the 360 were upgraded to the low-friction B200 unit.
 Capacities and outputs remained much the same.
-The carburetor version was designated B200K, and the Bosch LE-Jet fuel-injected version is known as the B200E.
+The carburetor version was designated B200K, and the Bosch LE-Jet fuel-injected versions were named B200E.

-A famous advertisement for the 300 series in the late 1980s saw a crash test dummy "come alive", and drive a 340 out of a second-floor factory window, nose-diving into the concrete ground.
+An advertisement for the 300 series in the late 1980s saw a crash test dummy "come alive" and drive a 340 out of a second-floor factory window, nosediving into the concrete pavement.

 From 1987 on, incremental improvements in features and emissions control were made.
 The newly designed power steering from the new Volvo 480 became available as an option for the 1988 model year, while rust protection was improved with the increased use of galvanised steel.
 Production of the 360 came to an end in 1990, while the 340 was discontinued in 1991, despite the fact it had supposedly been replaced by the Volvo 440 in 1987.
 The last car of the Volvo 300 series (a white Volvo 340) rolled off the production line on 13 March 1991, three years after the launch of the 400 series.